GSK sells stake in Denmark's Genmab

-LONDON, Feb 4 (Reuters) - GlaxoSmithKline has put its 7.9 percent stake in Danish biotech company Genmab up for sale to institutional investors, the British drugs giant said on Wednesday.
+LONDON (Reuters) - GlaxoSmithKline (GSK.L) has put its 7.9 percent stake in Danish biotech company Genmab (GEN.CO) up for sale to institutional investors, the British drugs giant said on Wednesday.

 “Since the announcement of the sale of GSK’s marketed Oncology portfolio to Novartis, GSK has considered its stake in Genmab to be a non-core asset,” the company said in a statement.